edwinchoate/microsoft-sql-server-2022-essential-training/README.md

-# microsoft-sql-server-2022-essential-training
+# Microsoft SQL Server 2022 Essential Training

-This is a code repository for the LinkedIn Learning course Microsoft SQL Server 2022 Essential Training.
+This is a repository for the LinkedIn Learning course Microsoft SQL Server 2022 Essential Training.
+The full course is available from [LinkedIn Learning](https://www.linkedin.com/learning/microsoft-sql-server-2022-essential-training).